 - As a standard, you will need to bring the death certificate as well as documents from the funeral home saying the human remains in the urn are who you claim.

 - You will also need to bring proper documentation; the amount of documentation depends greatly on your destination and airline.
-It’s essentially a lot like flying with medication.

 However, TSA recommends that you should bring one (or all) of the following documents.

 - Document from the funeral home stating that the urn contains the cremated remains